 Disorders of the temporomandibular joint are associated with a multitude of symptoms.
 Nashua Cosmetic and Restorative Dentistry sees many patients who complain about difficulty with opening and closing their mouth, like it’s stuck, or the same motion may elicit a clicking or popping sound.
 But one of the most common symptoms is pain, which can take on many forms.
 If you are wondering how to find pain relief for TMJ disorder, you’re at the right place.
-Dr. Judith Whitcomb have both the diagnostic tools and treatment options to relieve your symptoms.
+Dr. Smith has both the diagnostic tools and treatment options to relieve your symptoms.
 This expertise has helped patients reduce their reliance on pain medications and anti-inflammatories.

 A pain in the jaw